envi/olesia-khomchyn.github.io/docs/Requisitions.md

 |**404 Not Found** | Specified ID is absent in the system. |
 |**500 Internal Server Error**| Server encountered an unexpected condition that prevented it from fulfilling the request. |

-## Change the requisition status to ‘Open’
+## Change the Requisition status to ‘Open’

 ### <span style="color: #F05D30">Path</span>
 POST /odata/Requisitions({requisitionId})/Submit

 ### <span style="color: #F05D30">Description</span>
-Changes the requisition status to ‘Open’ if the specified requisition has at least one line item.
+Changes the Requisition status to ‘Open’ if the specified Requisition has at least one line item.

 ### <span style="color: #F05D30">Request parameters</span>